aholanda/lobby-centrality/README.md

 ![Arbitrary graph](graph.png)

-The list of _a_ neighbors is ordered by degree in the table.
-The Lobby index of _a_ is **3** because it is the last position where the degree of the neighbor is greater than its position in the ranking.
+The list of neighbors of vertex _a_ is ordered by degree in the table.
+The Lobby index of vertex _a_ is **3** because it is the last position where the degree of its neighbor is greater than its position in the ranking.

 | neighbor | position | degree |
 |:--------:|:--------:|:------:|